ThatAdwaithGuy/gth-starterkit/README.md

 after that run

+'chmod +x install.sh && chmod +x deletedb.sh'

+To give permission to the shell files to run.

+To install and configure the project, run

 `./install.sh *YOUR GITHUB USERNAME*/*YOUR PROJECT NAME*`

 Your project name is used as the go's module name, That's why your github username is needed for publishing.
 I am kinda new to go so please help me in this matter.